Feminist film theory: History

 In 1976, the journal Camera Obscura was published by beginning graduate students Janet Bergstrom, Sandy Flitterman, Elisabeth Lyon, and Constance Penley.
-They discussed how women where portrayed in films, but excluded from the development process.
+They discussed how women were portrayed in films, but excluded from the development process.
 Camera Obscura is still published to this day by Duke University Press and has moved from just film theory to media studies.

 Other key influences come from Metz's essay The Imaginary Signifier, "Identification, Mirror," where he argues that viewing film is only possible through scopophilia (pleasure from looking, related to voyeurism), which is best exemplified in silent film.
 Also, according to Cynthia A. Freeland in "Feminist Frameworks for Horror Films," feminist studies of horror films have focused on psychodynamics where the chief interest is "on viewers' motives and interests in watching horror films".

-Beginning in the early 1980s feminist film theory began to look at film through a more intersectional lens.
+Beginning in the early 1980s, feminist film theory began to look at film through a more intersectional lens.
 The film journal Jump Cut published a special issue about titled "Lesbians and Film" in 1981 which examined the lack of lesbian identities in film.
 Jane Gaines's essay "White Privilege and Looking Relations: Race and Gender in Feminist Film Theory" examined the erasure of black women in cinema by white male filmmakers.
 While Lola Young argues that filmmakers of all races fail to break away from the use to tired stereotypes when depicting black women.
 Other theorists who wrote about feminist film theory and race include bell hooks and Michele Wallace.

 From 1985 onward the Matrixial theory of artist and psychoanalyst Bracha L. Ettinger revolutionized feminist film theory.